khayyam90/ngnest-backend/README.md

 Use NestJS with Angular : backend part.
 Discover how to use NestJS and Angular to build a basic CRUD app.

+Link to the other part of the app : the front-end repository https://github.com/khayyam90/ngnest-frontend

 ![image](https://img.shields.io/badge/TypeScript-5.7.3-blue)  ![image](https://img.shields.io/badge/NestJS-11.0.1-blue)

 ![image](ngnest.png)